Lubitel-2

 These photos were taken with this camera without the necessary adjustments, and as you can see, there is not a single object in focus in the photo.

-Due to the fact that this is a medium format, the photos are very voluminous, and the depth of the image is truly mesmerizing.
+Due to the fact that this is a medium format, the photos are very dimensional, and the depth of the image is truly mesmerizing.
 The lens is sharp enough and the bokeh zone is very soft.

 It is also worth noting that the Lubitel is a fairly classic example of the Soviet industry.
 The first cameras, as already mentioned, were copies of a German 6×6 TLR camera.
 The ideas were very good as was the build quality.